🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🀝 Nomad Events & Meetups + 2.7 -- 25 Events are rare and often limited to paragliding or tourism-related activities; there is no structured or recurring digital nomad networking scene.
+🀝 Nomad Events & Meetups + 2.7 -- 25 Events are infrequent and often informal, mostly tied to the local expat scene; no regular dedicated nomad meetups.

 πŸ›‘οΈ SAFETY & TOLERANCE